robertecurtin/plutos-envy/README.md

 If you want to run the server on one computer and connect from other computers on the network, use RunServer.bat.

 Note that you will need to update ALLOWED_HOSTS under PlutosEnvy/settings.py with your internal IP address.

+## Todo
+Add authentication for individual players so this is actually playable

+Make "Change Destination" on unit page actually change destination

+Add "Change Destination" to city page, so that player can more conveniently give orders

+Figure out what the next steps are necessary to make this at all interesting to play.
+More features will come later.